kubermatic/kubermatic/docs/proposals/whitelisted-registries.md

 ## Goals

-Add a feature for admins to add a list of whitelisted registries and enforce them across user clusters
+Add a feature for admins to add a list of allowed registries and enforce them across user clusters

 ## Prerequisites